Master Chief William D. Hollandsworth

 First Coast Guard District Command Master Chief

-Master Chief Griffin assumed the duties as Command Master Chief for the First Coast Guard District in June 2016, where he serves as the Command Senior Enlisted Leader, providing advice to the District Commander relating to any issues, policies, and initiatives pertaining to all Coast Guard members and their families throughout the District.
-The First District encompasses the Northeast United States from the Canadian Border to Northern New Jersey.
-Most recently Master Chief Griffin served as Command Master Chief for the Seventh Coast Guard District, headquartered in Miami, FL.
+Master Chief William D. Hollandsworth assumed the duties as the Command Master Chief for the 1st Coast Guard District in June of 2018.
+His primary responsibility is to advise the Commander of the 1st Coast Guard District on the issues, policies, and initiatives pertaining to all Coast Guard members and their families throughout the District.
+The 1st District encompasses the Northeast United States from the Canadian Border to Northern New Jersey.
+Most recently Master Chief Hollandsworth served as the Command Master Chief for Training Center Cape May.

 Master Chief first enlisted in the Coast Guard Reserves in 1988 and transferred onto active duty in 1991.
 His previous assignments include: Command Master Chief Patrol Forces Southwest Asia, Manama, Kingdom of Bahrain; Officer in Charge, USCGC MAKO, Cape May, NJ; Executive Petty Officer, USCGC MARIA BRAY, Jacksonville, FL; Officer In Charge, Station Rochester, NY; Executive Petty Officer, Station Chatham, MA; Operations Petty Officer, USCGC MONHEGAN, Key West, FL; Operations Petty Officer, Station Cape May, NJ; Instructor, UTB Systems Center, Coast Guard Training Center Yorktown, VA; USCGC MORRO BAY, Yorktown, VA; Physical Fitness Instructor, Coast Guard Training Center Cape May, NJ; Station Menemsha, MA; USCGC POINT STUART, Point Loma, CA; Coast Guard Reserve Group Sand Diego, CA.